forwardemail/forwardemail.net/app/views/privacy/index.md

 ## Information Not Collected

 * We do not store any emails to disk storage (everything is processed in-memory).
-* We do not store any metadata about emails (except when we detect spammers and/or malicious activity; e.g. we will blacklist senders with certain metadata).
+* We do not store any metadata about emails (except when we detect spammers and/or malicious activity; e.g. we will blocklist senders with certain metadata).
 * We do not store any logs for SMTP traffic.
-* We do not store any IP addresses for SMTP traffic (except when we detect spammers and/or malicious activity; e.g. we will blacklist senders with certain hostnames or IP addresses).
+* We do not store any IP addresses for SMTP traffic (except when we detect spammers and/or malicious activity; e.g. we will blocklist senders with certain hostnames or IP addresses).

 ## Information Collected